fabiostb/back-ibentos/README.md

 - DB <-- The data is stored in a MongoDb on the cloud (see IbentoDao).
 > Note: No configuration for the database.
 - ``` Run IbentoApplication ```
-- Go to here if you want to test the API:
+- Go here if you want to test the API:
 ```sh
 localhost:8080/swagger-ui.htm
 ```